Summer Language Immersion Program 2018

 When opportunities are available near your local Academy, we find a way to engage you and your language group with the local community, as well as bring that community to you.

-At the Academy—both at our U.S.–based program and our study abroad location in Nantes—our French teachers are from many different places around the world, exposing students to different dialects and providing a well-rounded experience with the language.
+At the Academy—both at our U.S. based program and our study abroad location in Nantes—our French teachers are from many different places around the world, exposing students to different dialects and providing a well rounded experience in language.

 Green Mountain College—Poultney, Vermont